sumit-ai-ml/EEG-consciousness/README.md

 # EEG-consciousness
-Detecting consciousness in coma patient using
+Detecting consciousness in coma patients using